July 25th

 The problem is embodied by the phrase “scientific evidence.”
 There’s an intellectual hierarchy in which people with a “science” background consider themselves to be superior to people who come from a “faith” background.
 “Science” people who like to argue use the phrase “scientific knowledge” like a club and beat people with it.

-The problem is that “scientific evidence” isn’t actually evidence, it’s an interpretation of evidence based on believing the popular science paradigm (SciPop).
+The thing is that “scientific evidence” isn’t actually evidence, it’s an interpretation of evidence based on believing the atheist human origins narrative (SciPop).
 We’re going to use epistemology to substantiate the following definition of “scientific evidence”:

 – Scientific Evidence, definition